agl-c/deid2_dpsyn/README.md

       "max_records_per_individual": 7
     }
 Meanwhile, as the above example shows, you can specify the 'max_records' parameter to bound the number of rows in the synthesized dataset.
-🤔

-### General configrations in ./config directory
-1. in config/data.yaml, write the paths as claimed in the file's content
-2. in config/data_type.py, write the value types of the attributes (easy with read_csv_kwargs.json obtained)
-TODO: find its use in the whole folder? 😅
-3. in config/path.py,  write the paths of input original dataset file, the public dataset file(if there exists one to refer to), the parameters file (attribute name,  value type, valid values, etc), etc

 (
 ### Below is related to generate a dataset with certain attributes fiexd (I think we'd better desert the part)